Armley Mills Leeds Ghost Hunt Halloween

-The earliest record of Armley Mills dates from the middle of the sixteenth century when local clothier Richard Booth leased 'Armley Mills' from Henry Savile.
+The earliest record of Armley Mills dated from the middle of the sixteenth century when local clothier Richard Booth leased 'Armley Mills' from Henry Savile.
 A document of 1707 describes them as fulling mills.
-One contained two wheels and four fulling stocks, while another was used to grind corn mill and two fulling stocks'.
+One contained two wheels and four fulling stocks, while another was used to grind corn mill and two fulling stocks.
 The mills expanded and by 1788 were equipped with five waterwheels driving eighteen fulling stocks.
 Fulling was a necessary but dirty process where woven wool is felted.
-The bundles of cloth are hit repeatedly by large hammers, the fulling stocks, while soaked in water, urine and a clay known as Fuller's earth.
-The urine which is a source of ammonia was collected from neighboring houses, who specially saved it for the purpose.
+The bundles of cloth are hit repeatedly by large hammers, the fulling stocks, while soaked in water, urine and clay known as Fuller's earth.
+The urine, which is a source of ammonia, was collected from neighbouring houses, which specially saved it.

 The mills were sold in 1788, ten years after the new canal opened.
-It was bought by Colonel Thomas Lloyd, a Leeds cloth merchant who expanded it to be the world's largest woolen mill, he leased the running of the mills to Israel and John Burrows, They built semi-detached house for themselves on the far bank of the canal.
+It was bought by Colonel Thomas Lloyd, a Leeds cloth merchant who expanded it to be the world's largest woollen mill; he leased the running of the mills to Israel and John Burrows; they built the semi-detached house for themselves on the far bank of the canal.

-In 1804 to 1805 the mills were sold to Benjamin Gott- but burnt down.
-The early mills were fire hazards, the fibers in the air igniting and setting fire to the flammable structure.
-Gott rebuilt the mill using fireproof principles: the mill structure survives and it is this structure that has achieved a grade II listing.
-Gott was the owner of several woolen mills.
+From 1804 to 1805, the mills were sold to Benjamin Gott- but burnt down.
+The early mills were fire hazards, the fibres in the air igniting and setting fire to the flammable structure.
+Gott rebuilt the mill using fireproof principles: the structure survives and has achieved a grade II listing.
+Gott was the owner of several woollen mills.
 He died in 1840 and was succeeded by his sons John Gott and William Gott.
-They introduced a steam engine to supplement the water wheels in 1850 but it was in the 1860s that the water wheels were phased out.
+They introduced a steam engine to supplement the water wheels in 1850, but in the 1860s, the water wheels were phased out.

-By 1907 part of mill had been let out to tenants in a room and power agreement.
-The woolen clothing manufacturers Bentley and Tempest took over the mill.
+By 1907 part of the mill had been let out to tenants in a room and power agreement.
+The woollen clothing manufacturers Bentley and Tempest took over the mill.
 The mill closed in 1971, a victim to the changing technology, loss of market and the prevailing economic conditions.
-It was sold to Leeds City Council who reopened it as a museum of industry in 1982.
+It was sold to Leeds City Council, who reopened it as an industry museum in 1982.

-Please remember to bring your torch as these are required at all our events.
+Please bring your torch as these are required at all our events.
 Please remember to wear suitable footwear as this location has a lot of stairs and very uneven floors.

 This Location is not suitable for people with walking and mobility issues.